pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 If one or more DELEG records exist at a given delegation point, a DELEG-aware resolver MUST treat the name servers from those DELEG records as authoritative for the child zone.
 In such case, a DELEG-aware resolver MUST NOT use NS records even if they happen to be present in cache, even if resolution using DELEG records have failed for any reason.
 Such fallback from DELEG to NS would invalidate security guarantees of DELEG protocol.

-If no DELEG record exists at a given delegation point, DELEG-aware resolvers MUST use NS records as specified by RFC1034.
+If no DELEG record exists at a given delegation point, DELEG-aware resolvers MUST use NS records as specified by {{RFC1034}}.

 ### Parent-side types, QTYPE=DELEG

-Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as before, i.e. {{!RFC4035}} section 2.6 applies.
+Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as described in Section 2.6  of {{!RFC4035}}.

 Legacy resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.

-### Algorithm update
+### Algorithm for "Finding the Best Servers to Ask"

-This section updates instructions for step "2.
-Find the best servers to ask." of {{!RFC1034}} section 5.3.3 and {{!RFC6672}} section 3.4.1.
+This document updates instructions for finding the best servers to ask.

-There are two important details:

-- The algorithm description should explicitly describe RRtypes authoritative at the parent side of a zone cut.
-This is implied by {{!RFC4035}} section 3.1.4.1 for DS RR type, but the text in the algorithm description was not updated.
+That information currently is covered in Section 5.3.3 of {{!RFC1034}} and Section 3.4.1 of {{!RFC6672}} with the text "2.
+Find the best servers to ask."
+Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RR type, but failed to do so; this was remedied by {{RFC6672}}.
 This document simply extends this existing behavior to DELEG RRtype as well, and makes this special case explicit.

-- When a DELEG RRset exists, NS RRset is ignored on that particular zone cut by DELEG-aware resolvers.
+When a DELEG RRset exists in a zone, DELEG-aware resolvers ignore the NS RRset for that zone.
+This means that the DELEG-aware resolver ignores the NS RRset in the zone's parent as well as any cached NS RRset that the resolver might have gotten by looking in the apex of the zone.

-- DELEG and NS RR types can be used differently at each delegation level, and DELEB-awre resolvers MUST be able follow chains of delegations which combines both types in arbitrary ways.
+DELEG and NS RR types can be used differently at each delegation level, and DELEG-awre resolvers MUST be able follow chains of delegations which combines both types in arbitrary ways.

 An example of a valid delegation tree: